Skip to main content

 Restorative yoga: These sessions offer a more restful practice.
 Restorative yoga often uses props like cushions, blocks, or blankets to help get deep into stretches that you may hold for several minutes.
 It focuses on the meditative aspect of yoga to relax the body and mind and relieve any stress or tension.

 Power yoga: This energetic practice is a popular form of Vinyasa yoga that focuses on strength and flexibility.
-It moves at a faster pace, so it’s a great option for people who prefer higher energy workouts but still want to reap the benefits of yoga.
+It moves at a faster pace, so it’s a great option for people who prefer higher-energy workouts but still want to reap the benefits of yoga.

-If yoga is already your movement of choice, a dedicated app will likely be the best option for you.
+If yoga is already your movement of choice, a dedicated yoga app will likely be the best option for you.
 But if you want a fitness app that guarantees a variety of other workouts, you may want to consider a broader workout app like Nike Training Club or Centr, Chris Hemsworth’s workout app.
-Both offer all sorts of workouts including a good variety of yoga sessions, and Centr also offers meditation sessions (with an Aussie accent to boot).
+Both offer all sorts of workouts, including a good variety of yoga sessions, and Centr also offers meditation sessions (with an Aussie accent to boot).

 Meet the tester